investindex/Intro/README.md

 &nbsp;

 I recently [started a Substack](https://rjwthree.substack.com/) to organize these ideas into more bite-size and easily readable posts.
 You can subscribe for free.
+I'll mainly be working there instead of maintaining and expanding this document.

 The author can be reached at bright.tulip711@simplelogin.com (random alias to avoid spam, not my main email).